The new-look Cliff Dive is as tropical as ever. Maybe even more so

 But never say die, and never surrender - that’s the tiki motto.
 So owners Alex Dowd and Jeremy Blackmore have done a bit of rejigging.
 They hired on bartender Michael Chiem (you might remember him from Sokyo,Black and more recently, Bulletin Place) to up the stakes on the cocktail front.
 Chef Tin Jung Shea (everyone calls him Honky) has taken over the kitchen.
 It’s a good result.

 The sweaty dumplings have been replaced with grilled things on sticks - a great foil for the cocktails and much more conducive to drinkin’.
 There’s the surprisingly excellent confit of octopus, glossy with house-made sweet chilli.
 Or try the deeply charred pork or chicken skewers, fragrant with lemongrass.
 Firm tofu marinated in chilli and tamarind super is a vegetarian cocktail fan’s best friend.
 For everyone else, there’s gingery beef.
 Or you can order the Hungry Honky: that’s all five with a side of sweet coconut rice and some of their very good house pickles for just $16.
-Add a Pina Colada serve in a whole coconut and you’ve got dinner and a party in one.
+Add a Pina Colada serve in a whole pineapple and you’ve got dinner and a party in one.

 Drinks, with Chiem on board, have taken a turn for the fancy.
 They still have their famous monkey heads, but they joined by a couple of new tiki faces and a longer, nicely curated cocktail list.
 There’s still plenty of fruity and fresh on the menu like that Pina Colada and the Mr Cavendish - a double monkey’s paw of tequila and rum and a whole lot of banana - just like a smoothie, only very bad for you.